Altered Earth:

 Heid E. Erdrich

-Heid E. Erdrich is a writer from North Dakota whose background is Ojibwe, which is apparent in her writing and storytelling, as most of her writing explores themes of Indigenous identity, history, culture, and environmental justice.
+Heid E. Erdrich is a writer from North Dakota whose background is the Ojibwe tribe.
+Most of her writing explores themes of Indigenous identity, history, culture, and environmental justice.
 Her main motive for writing her poetry is the commitment to Indigenous storytelling, cultural reclamation, and social justice.
-One of her main motivations is to challenge colonial narratives and reclaim the voices and histories of Native peoples, particularly the Ojibwe community.

 Orchid Tierney

-Orchid Tierney is a poet and scholar originally from Aotearoa-New Zealand who now lives in Ohio.
+Orchid Tierney is a poet and scholar originally from New Zealand who now lives in Ohio.
 She is known for her experimental approach to process and creativity in her poetry.
-In her poems, she often writes about environmental crisis, waste and memories of places.
+In her poems, she often writes about environmental crisis, waste, and memories of places.
 Her work is collaged by using fragments to create a whole.
-One of her poems I found most intriguing is titled "prayer" where she dissects the past, present, and future of the planet and the risks that we may face soon.

 Hussain Ahmed

-Hussain Ahmed is a Nigerian poet and writer whose work explores themes of identity, migration, memory, and the complexities of personal and history.
-His poetry is deeply reflective, often engaging with themes of home, displacement, and the intersections of cultural heritage and personal experience.
+Hussain Ahmed is a Nigerian poet and writer whose work explores themes of identity, migration, and memory.
+His poetry is deeply reflective, often engaging with themes of home and cultural heritage.
 He examines the lingering presence of the past, exploring how history, language, and memory shape one’s sense of self.
-Additionally, he contributes to lifting up underrepresented voices.

 Hands-On Workshop: